CodeCrow/talesofvalor_python/README.md

 # Run the development server
 So you can now develop locally.

-Make sure you have your poetry shell running:
+Make sure you have your pipenv shell running:
 ```
-poetry shell
+pipenv shell
 ```

 Then activate the server: